|• I am a

 the veteran and public.

-• Watch my back: Dogs are taught to turn,
+• Cover My Back: Dogs are taught to turn,

 sit and face the opposing direction from the